-Delivering best-in-class Graduate and Certificate education
+Delivering High-quality Graduate and Certificate Education

 The University is measured by the success of its students, including graduation rates and professional examination scores.
-The University supports student learning by drawing upon learning science to incorporate best practices in teaching and learning, innovative technology and curricular design, faculty support and development, and collaboration between Academic, Student Affairs and Inclusive Excellence departments.
+The University supports student learning by drawing upon learning science to incorporate best practices in teaching and learning, innovative technology and curricular design, faculty support and development, and collaboration between Academic, Student Affairs, and Inclusive Excellence departments.

-Engaging in impactful research
+Engaging in Impactful Research

-The University's research agenda is multi-faceted in that we are committed to investigating: 1) Medicinal plants - which already comprise 10% of the World Health Organization Model List of Essential Medicines - representing a rich source of medicines to treat current and emerging diseases; and 2) Lifestyle and other therapeutic interventions to address preventable illness and premature death.
+The University's research agenda is multi-faceted in that we are committed to investigating:

+- Medicinal plants which already comprise 10% of the World Health Organization Model List of Essential Medicines - representing a rich source of medicines to treat current and emerging diseases; and - 2.
+Lifestyle and other therapeutic interventions to address preventable illness and premature death.